 In fact, PJM's Renewable Generators Registered in GATS database shows 47,973 MW of PJM-registered renewable generators at the end of 2017, with 44,366 MW located within PJM.
 This includes 5,528 MW of solar and 8,298 MW of wind in PJM.
-Focusing on wind, Exeter's analysis assumes there are 6,884 MW of wind available in 2017 (Table II-2) and estimates that grows to only 8,189 MW by 2030 (Table VI-2), even though GATS data shows there are already 8,298 MW of non-carve-out Tier 1 projects in PJM, while PJM GATS data show roughly 16,500 MW of currently registered renewable facilities that typically qualify for Tier 1.
+Focusing on wind, Exeter's analysis assumes there are 6,884 MW of wind available in 2017 (Table II-2) and estimates that grows to only 8,189 MW by 2030 (Table VI-2), even though GATS data shows there are already 8,298 MW of wind registered in PJM.
+Exeter also estimates that by 2030 there will be a total of only 11,599 MW of non-carve-out Tier 1 projects in PJM, while PJM GATS data show roughly 16,500 MW of currently registered renewable facilities that typically qualify for Tier 1.

 Further confusing the issue is the ambiguity with which the dataset is characterized.
-On page IV-2, Exeter states that "The 2017 Inventory Database contains 8,806 MW of nameplate, non-carve-out Tier 1 capacity from 282 individual plants, excluding solar resources.^{32,33}" Footnote 32 incorrectly states "These data reflect all existing capacity as opposed to capacity that has Maryland Renewable Certification," which directly contradicts sentence the sentence in the middle of the page stating "The analysis was restrictive in terms of generation estimates, including only those resources that are Maryland-Certified under Maryland's non-carve-out Tier 1 requirements."
+On page IV-2, Exeter states that "The 2017 Inventory Database contains 8,806 MW of nameplate, non-carve-out Tier 1 capacity from 282 individual plants, excluding solar resources.
+Footnote 32 incorrectly states "These data reflect all existing capacity as opposed to capacity that has Maryland Renewable Certification," which directly contradicts sentence the sentence in the middle of the page stating "The analysis was restrictive in terms of generation estimates, including only those resources that are Maryland-Certified under Maryland's non-carve-out Tier 1 requirements."